xugeaneeu/TVM2025-public/lab08/README.md

 ## Goal

-In this lab we will build a complete front-end for the toy language named Funny.
+In this lab we will build a complete front-end for the subset of the toy language named Funny.
-See the [funny.md](funny.md) for the detailed description of the Funny syntax.
+See the [funny.md](../funny.md) for the detailed description of the Funny syntax.
+In this lab we will ignore all the Funny parts related to the verification:

+1. The functions pre- and post-conditions
+2. Loop invariants
+3. Formula definitions

 Note that in [Lab 03](../lab03/) the [arithmetics grammar](../lab03/src/arith.ohm) has been build from scratch, even though the rules there are quite similar to the ones used in the [Lab 01](../lab01/)'s [AddMul grammar](../lab01/src/addmul.ohm).

 The Ohm library offers a better way of handling the grammar relations, allowing the parser authors to reuse and extend upon the proven grammars.